testflows/TestFlows-WebSite/source/handbook/index.md

 ## Linking Specifications

-When generating requirements, in addition to [Requirement class] objects created for each requirement [Specification class] object is also generated that describes the whole requirements specification document.
+When generating requirements, in addition to the [Requirement class] objects created for each requirement, a [Specification class] object is also generated that describes the whole requirements specification document.
 This object can be linked to higher level tests so that a coverage report can be easily calculated for a specific test program run.